-The Associate Degree of Nursing Program at Southwest University at El Paso is a 15 term program of study that leads to an Associate of Applied Science Degree upon completion.
+The Associate Degree of Nursing Program at Southwest University at El Paso is a 15-term program of study that leads to an Associate of Applied Science Degree upon completion.
 This program prepares the graduate for the NCLEX-RN examination, which is a requirement for licensure and is administered by the National Council for the State Boards of Nursing (NCSBN).
 The curriculum at Southwest University at El Paso School of Nursing is designed with a block of content framework.
 The courses are structured in a manner that delivers the material from simple to complex.
 Nursing skills are divided into two courses and are taught before clinical or simulation entry.
 The design of the program focuses on the for roles of a nurse as expressed by the Texas Board of Nursing: Provider of Patient-Centered Care, Member of Health Care Team, Member of the Profession, and Patient Safety Advocate.
 The major concepts of health promotion, disease prevention, and disease management are incorporated into each course.
 The nurse utilizes a systematic framework for assessment, planning, and evaluation of nursing care.

 - 1. A high school diploma or its equivalency is required for admission into the program; - 2.
 Successful interview with an intake (admissions) counselor - 3.
 Successful completion of the nursing entrance exam (HESI).
-HESI exam score must be above a 75% in order to be considered for admission to the program.
-Non-Refundable exam fee is \$45.00 - 4.
+HESI exam score must be a passing score to be considered for admission to the program. - 4.
 Background check and drug test - 5.
-Proof of citizenship
+Proof of citizenship (or Workers Visa)

 Prerequisites: Successful completion of the nursing entrance exam (HESI).
-HESI exam score must be above a 75% in order to be considered for admission to the program.
+HESI exam score must be a passing score to be considered for admission to the program.